elgw/nua/README.md

  - [ ] Steal some ideas from chimera, especially look at their shaders in `UCSF-Chimera64-1.14/share/Shaders/`.
  - [ ] animate / auto-rotate?
  - [ ] Switch to more refined bead model on zoom-in?
- - [ ] Improve GUI (right mouse button for zooming, explode view, etc ...)
+ - [ ] Improve GUI (explode view, etc ...)
- - [ ] Choose a library for image generation and text rendering, [LibGD](https://libgd.github.io/),
+ - [ ] Add some text rendering, possible libraries unless it is done directly in Vulkan:
+       [LibGD](https://libgd.github.io/),
        [cairo](https://www.cairographics.org/) or simply what is
        already in